in

 Blanching is used to seal the flavor and set the color of vegetables before freezing.

-How to Blanch Vegetables in Water:
+How to blanch vegetables in water

 1. Bring a pot of water to a boil.

 2. Add the vegetable into the pot of boiling water slowly so as not to disrupt the boil.
 Reduce the heat and simmer the food in the uncovered pot for about 30 seconds.
-(Use a pot with pasta insert or steam basket to make it easier to retrieved the blanched food from the boiling water and to plunge the food into an ice water bath).
+(Use a pot with a pasta insert or steam basket to make it easier to retrieve the blanched food from the boiling water and to plunge the food into an ice water bath).

 3. Remove the food from the pot and immediately plunge it into a bowl of ice water to stop the cooking process, sometimes referred to as “shocking.”
 If you use a strainer to shock the vegetables, you can simply lift the strainer from the ice bath after the vegetables have cooled and allow the water to drain back into the bowl.